 Website: https://blueresource.fo/

 Description: Sjókovin is a private, independent, not-for-profit research centre based in the Faroe Islands.
-Our vision is to foster sustainable development and innovation in fisheries and aquaculture.
-Our team offers strong expertise in socio-economic impact assessment, resource management, risk assessment, value chain and market analysis, and policy and governance analysis.
+Their vision is to foster sustainable development and innovation in fisheries and aquaculture.
+Their team offers strong expertise in socio-economic impact assessment, resource management, risk assessment, value chain and market analysis, and policy and governance analysis.
 Through active participation in international research projects, we collaborate closely with research and industry partners across Europe, facilitating knowledge exchange to and from the Faroe Islands.

 Country: Iceland